What to Wear to a Baby Shower: Guest & Host Outfit Guide

 Everything you need to know about this topic

-Baby shower dress codes typically range from casual to semi-formal, depending on the venue and time.
-Home showers are usually casual, while restaurant or garden parties may call for dressy casual or semi-formal attire.
+Baby shower dress codes typically range from casual to semi-formal depending on venue and time.
+Home showers are usually casual, restaurant or garden parties call for dressy casual or smart casual attire, and evening showers may go semi-formal.
 Always check the invitation for guidance.